-The following table sets forth the name, province or state, country of residence, position held with the Corporation and principal occupation of each of the directors and executive officers of the Corporation as of the date of this Annual Information Form.
+The following table sets forth the name, province or state, country of residence, position held with the Corporation and principal occupation of each of the directors and executive officers of the Corporation as of the date of this Annual Information Form:

-Name, Province/State and Country of Residence Position with the Corporation Principal Occupation (1)(2) Director/Officer Since Abraham Jonker (3)(6) British Columbia, Canada Lead Independent Director Corporate Director August 2010 Bradford A. Mills (5) London, United Kingdom Chair Chair of the Board of Directors of the Corporation (7) September 2009 Robert Doyle (3)(4) Ontario, Canada Director Corporate Director April 2010 Peter Rhys Jones (4)(5) Ontario, Canada Director Corporate Director Exec VP, Century Global Commodities Corporation (8) Director: August 2010 Amy Freedman (3) Ontario, Canada Director Chief Executive Officer, Kingsdale Shareholder Services (9) Director: May 2016 Mark Sander Pennsylvania, United States President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation (10) Officer: December 2009 Director: March 2016 Sanjay Swarup (11) Twickenham, United Kingdom Chief Financial Officer Chief Financial Officer of the Corporation Officer: December 2009 Director: April 2010 to 23 rd March 2016 Dominic Duffy Ontario, Canada Chief Operating Officer Chief Operating Officer of the Corporation March 2013 Belinda Labatte Ontario, Canada Chief Development Officer Chief Development Officer of the Corporation (11) Corporate Secretary: March 2010 to March 2017 Officer: January 2015 Jasmine Virk Ontario, Canada Director, Corporate Affairs and Corporate Secretary Corporate Secretary of the Corporation Corporate Secretary: March 2017
+Name, Province/State and Country of Residence Position with the Corporation Principal Occupation Director/Officer Since Abraham Jonker (3)(6) British Columbia, Canada Lead Independent Director Corporate Director Interim Chief Executive Officer, Nevada Copper August 2010 Bradford A. Mills (5) Texas, United States Chair Chair of the Mandalay Board (7) September 2009 Robert Doyle (3)(4) Ontario, Canada Director Corporate Director April 2010

+Name, Province/State and Country of Residence Position with the Corporation Principal Occupation Director/Officer Since Peter Rhys Jones (4)(5) Ontario, Canada Director Corporate Director Director: August 2010 Amy Freedman (3) Ontario, Canada Director Chief Executive Officer, Kingsdale Advisors (8) Director: May 2016 Mark Sander Pennsylvania, United States President, Chief Executive Officer and Director President and Chief Executive Officer of the Corporation Officer: December 2009 Director: March 2016 Sanjay Swarup Twickenham, United Kingdom Chief Financial Officer Chief Financial Officer of the Corporation Officer: December 2009 Director: April 2010 to 23 rd March 2016 Dominic Duffy Ontario, Canada Chief Operating Officer Chief Operating Officer of the Corporation March 2013 Belinda Labatte Ontario, Canada Chief Development Officer Chief Development Officer of the Corporation (9) Corporate Secretary: March 2010 to March 2017 Officer: January 2015 Jasmine Virk Ontario, Canada Director of Corporate Affairs and Corporate Secretary Director of Corporate Affairs and Corporate Secretary of the Corporation Corporate Secretary: March 2017
-1. The information in this table is supplied by the directors and officers of the Corporation.

-2. The information provided reflects the principal occupation of the individual over the preceding five years.

-3. Member of the Corporation's audit committee (the "Audit Committee").

-- 4. Member of Compensation, Corporate Governance and Nominating Committee. - 5.
+- 1. The information in this table is supplied by the directors and officers of the Corporation. - 2.
+The information provided reflects the principal occupation of the individual over the preceding five years. - 3.
+Member of the Corporation's audit committee (the "Audit Committee"). - 4.
+Member of Compensation, Corporate Governance and Nominating Committee. - 5.
 Member of Safety, Health and Environmental Committee. - 6.
 Abraham Jonker was appointed Lead Independent Director on March 23, 2016 - 7.
-Brad Mills transitioned from Executive Chairman of the Corporation to Chair of the Board of Directors on March 27, 2017. - 8.
-Peter Rhys Jones was appointed as Executive Vice President, Century Global Commodities Corporation on December 12, 2013 on a parttime basis. - 9.
-Amy Freedman was promoted from President, Canada to the role of Chief Executive Office, Kingsdale Advisors and Wes Hall on January 10, 2017. - 10.
-Mark Sander transitioned from President of the Corporation to President and Chief Executive Officer on March 23, 2016. - 11.
-Sanjay Swarup resigned as a director on March 23, 2016. - 12.
-Belinda Labatte transitioned from Head of Stakeholder Engagement and Corproate Affairs to Chief Development Officer on March 27, 2017.
+Brad Mills transitioned from Executive Chairman of the Corporation to Chair of the Mandalay Board on March 27, 2017. - Amy Freedman was promoted from President, Canada to the role of Chief Executive Office, Kingsdale Advisors and Wes Hall on January 10, 2017. - Belinda Labatte transitioned from Head of Stakeholder Engagement and Corproate Affairs to Chief Development Officer on March 27, 2017.